merenlab/merenlab.org/courses/PFLS/index.md

 ### EXC-001

 Let's do an exercise using a few of the things we have learned so far.
-For this exercise, please go into the relevant exervise directory in the course data pack:
+For this exercise, please go into the relevant exercise directory in the course data pack:

 ```sh
 cd EXC-001